the practical kitchen

 all of the ingredients for no knead cheddar jalapeno bread measured out and labeled.

-Not pictured: Water!
+Not pictured: Water

 Mix all your ingredients together in a bowl.
 That's it.
 You're basically done.

 Of course, there are a few things you can do to make it just a little easier on yourself.
-Mix your dry ingredients together first: Flour, salt, and yeast.
-Then, add your cheese and peppers and and toss them in the dry ingredients before you add the water.
+Mix your dry ingredients together first.
+Then, add the cheese and peppers and toss them in the dry ingredients to help them mix in more evenly.

 Cheddar jalapeno no knead dough mixed in a bowl with a dough whisk.